STXT - Semantic Text

 Node 3 with another value: this is the other value

-Example with a BLOCK node:
+Example with BLOCK node:

 Block node >>